CCSDSPy/ccsdspy/docs/index.rst

     :alt: Zenodo DOI

 CCSDSPy provides an IO Interface for reading CCSDS_ data in Python.
 The CCSDS format is used for many NASA and ESA missions for low-level telemetry, and often contains tightly packed bits to reduce downlink requirements.
 The library is developed with requirements sourced from the community and extensive automated testing.

+**SPaC-Kit** is a companion toolkit built on CCSDSPy that provides command-line tools and workflows for parsing CCSDS files to Excel, generating test packets, and working with mission-specific packet definitions through a plugin system.
+See :ref:`spac-kit` for details.

 .. _CCSDS: https://public.ccsds.org/default.aspx